 West TN Kick-Start Funds

 Troops living in designated counties of west Tennessee may apply for a West TN Girl Scout Mini-Grant offered by the West TN Community Action Cabinet through the West Tennessee Healthcare Foundation.
 Troops must reside in the following TN counties: Benton, Carroll, Chester, Crockett, Decatur, Dyer, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Lake, Lauderdale, Madison, McNairy, Obion, and Weakley.
-This Opportunity is Under Revision and Not Available at this Time.
+Click Here to view requirements and additional information.

 Money Earning by Service Units